machingclee/machingclee.github.io/static/media/277-chat-room-bottom.dd0f7f12.md

                 />
 ```

 Now the input element is part of the `FlatList`, and it can be animated by the pan-gesture handler.
-We don't need to worry about the ***blockage of the keyboard to other views controlled by pan-guesture transition***.
+We don't need to worry about the ***blockage of the keyboard to other views transitted  by pan-guesture*** any more.

 #### Conclusion